 5 Hikes With The Best Views Around Aspen

-Nothing will refresh your soul like a walk through the woods; or the view from that mountain summit once you make it to the top.
-Here we’ve highlighted five of our favorite moderate routes for capturing stunning scenes of mountain vistas and bird’s eye views of Aspen and Snowmass.
+Nothing will refresh your soul like a walk through the woods; or the view from that mountain summit as you take it all in from the top.
 Once you’ve discovered these trails, we're sure you'll agree that some of the best vistas in Aspen Snowmass are seen on foot.

 Smuggler Mountain Trail